anastasiosyal/dspy-gepa-optimizer/README.md

 ## What this shows

-Instead of hand-tuning a prompt, you define the optimisation loop:
+Instead of hand-tuning a prompt, you define the loop:

 1. a DSPy task with typed inputs and outputs;
 2. labelled examples from public data;